PeterGilles/luxembourgish-vowel-classifier/README.md

 # Luxembourgish Vowel Classifier

 This is a proof of concept to train an acoustic classifier for vowels.
 The ultimate aim is to use this in an app to assess pronunciations of language learners.
+The project focuses specifically on Luxembourgish vowels, which present unique challenges due to their distinctive phonetic characteristics and the language's complex vowel system.
+By leveraging state-of-the-art machine learning techniques, this classifier aims to provide accurate and real-time feedback to language learners, helping them improve their pronunciation of Luxembourgish vowels.
+The system is designed to be both educational and practical, serving as a valuable tool for language learning and phonetic research.
 <img width="1259" alt="Bildschirmfoto 2025-05-24 um 22 11 59" src="https://github.com/user-attachments/assets/e688311e-0cde-4300-a94f-98e57f282fb9" />

 An AI-powered vowel classification web application for Luxembourgish using a fine-tuned HuBERT transformer model.
 This Streamlit application provides real-time vowel classification with multiple input methods.